google/kmsan/Documentation/dev-tools/kmsan.rst

 copied to another memory location before use.

-Please note that KMSAN only reports an error when an uninitialized value is being actually used (e.g. in a condition or pointer dereference).
-A lot of uninitialized values in the kernel end up being never used, and reporting them would result in too many false positives.
+Please note that KMSAN only reports an error when an uninitialized value is actually used (e.g. in a condition or pointer dereference).
+A lot of uninitialized values in the kernel are never used, and reporting them would result in too many false positives.

 KMSAN and Clang
 ===============

 In order for KMSAN to work the kernel must be built with Clang, which so far is the only compiler that has KMSAN support.
 The kernel instrumentation pass is based on the userspace `MemorySanitizer tool`_.

 How to build
 ============